-(1) Improvement Required: Progress toward meeting the standard/goal is unacceptable; standard/goal is required to be addressed with Performance Expectations agreed upon by the Board and Superintendent.
+(1) Threshold: Progress toward meeting the standard/goal is unacceptable; standard/goal is required to be addressed with Performance Expectations agreed upon by the Board and Superintendent.

-Comments are recommended to support performance levels for each standard and District goal and necessary when performance is determined to be Improvement Required.
+Comments are recommended to support performance levels for each standard when performance is determined to be Improvement Required.

-ADMINISTRATION $02.14 AP.2
+ADMINISTRATION P02.14 AP.2